 In the next blog post in this series, we’ll look at efficient candidate retrievers:

 - Sparse lexical retrieval accelerated by the WAND query operator and how it compares to exhaustive search (OR)

 - Dense retrieval accelerated by ANN query operator in Vespa (HNSW) and representing the Transformer based query encoder model in Vespa

-In the third post in this series we will look at re-rankers using ColBERT and in the fourth post we will finally add an all-to-all interaction model to the mix.
+In the third post, we will look at re-rankers using ColBERT and in the fourth post, we will add an all-to-all interaction model to the mix.